 His career has spanned financial services, SME start-up and social entrepreneurship from North America to the Gulf and Europe including posts as Head of Marketing at a FTSE Top 30 financial services business, and Managing Director, Europe at Direct Marketing Corporation of America.
 Prior to joining Allia in 2002 Tim had spent the years from 1990 setting up, building, and successfully exiting, two start-ups – Fraser-Milne in the UK and Strategic Trade & Distribution in Central Europe.

-Tim is a Freeman of the City of London and Liveryman of the Worshipful Company of International Bankers, a Fellow of the Royal Society for the Arts Manufactures and Commerce, an Associate of the Chartered Insurance Institute, an Entrepreneur in Residence at the Centre for Entrepreneurial Learning and a Mentor at Cambridge Judge Business School, whose Certificate in Enterprise he holds, and serves on the Lord Ashcroft International Business School Advisory Board.
+Tim is a Freeman of the City of London and Liveryman of the Worshipful Company of International Bankers, a Fellow of the Royal Society for the Arts Manufactures and Commerce, an Associate of the Chartered Insurance Institute, an Entrepreneur in Residence at the Centre for Entrepreneurial Learning and a Mentor at Cambridge Judge Business School, whose Certificate in Enterprise he holds.

 Deputy CEO and Development DirectorRead profile

 Martin joined the Relationships Foundation in 1996 and, as project manager oversaw the development and launch of the first charitable Bond in Sheffield in 1999.
 He has been closely involved in Allia’s diversification into social enterprise property and business support services, culminating in the £8M Future Business Centre development, and is developing an initiative on affordable housing.